 - And as mentioned above about the high rate of the state’s reliance on foreign workers, which in turn allows investors to easily attract skilled and specialized workers and obtain work permits.

-These are some of the factors, which make UAE a better and attractive option for individuals and businesses for doing business in Abu Dhabi.
+These are some of the factors, which make UAE a better and attractive option.
+It makes it easy for individuals and businesses for doing business in Abu Dhabi.

 Why UAE is a good investment hub for foreign investors?